 Faithful Investing – Linking Faith and Finances

-Socially responsible investing plays an important role in the Church Pension Group’s (CPG) investment strategy.
-But without the expertise and resources of a pension fund at their disposal, how do individual congregations and other smaller groups invest for their future while focusing on their values?
+The Church Pension Group (CPG) takes an intentional, strategic approach to socially responsible investing, but without the expertise and resources of a pension fund at their disposal, how do individual congregations and other smaller groups invest for their future while focusing on their values?

-Learn more about our socially responsible investing approach.
+Learn more about CPG's socially responsible investing approach.

 N. Kurt Barnes, Treasurer and Chief Financial Officer, The Episcopal Church

 Sr. Patricia Daly, OP, Consultant for Corporate Responsibility and Impact Investing, Sisters of St. Dominic of Caldwell, NJ

 Joseph M. Kinard, Past Chair, Committee on Mission Responsibility Through Investment, Presbyterian Church (USA)